owanturist/decode-json/README.md

 # JSON in TypeScript

+> The package you are about to use has been done under inspiration of [Elm lang](https://elm-lang.org/) and [elm/json](https://package.elm-lang.org/packages/elm/json/latest/) package particularly.

 Using TypeScript is a great way to prevent some bugs during compile time but nothing can save us from runtime exceptions.
 Today "height" field coming from the `GET /tallest-building` endpoint is a `number` and you call `.toFixed(2)` to format it but next day it becomes a preformatted `string` and the app crashes with `toFixed is not a function`.
 The same thing could happen when an application uses `localStorage` and somebody changes a format to keep credentials token or last opened product information - value exists so you assume that it is valid but runtime error will make you unhappy very soon.
 Sounds familiar, doesn't?

 As a little attempt to workaround the issue we can try to protect our programs from unexpected data to come.
-To do so we should be able to explain what data we expect and how it should be interpreted.
+To do so we should be able to explain what data we expect and how it should be transformed so an application can use it.

 This package helps you to convert JSON or unknown values to TypeScript safe structures.